Endowments at Oklahoma City University

 When you establish an endowment at Oklahoma City University, you decide how the funds will be used.
 For example, many donors choose to direct their endowments toward student scholarships or faculty chairs or professorships, sustain an on-going program, or provide a fund for changing areas of greatest need.

 Others choose to endow their annual gift.
 As annual giving is the lifeblood of any non-profit organization, the ability to count on your gift each year makes it possible for us to carry out our mission.
-Yet when a donor dies, so do the individual’s annual gifts and a reliable source of income abruptly ends.
-Through an endowment designated for the annual fund, you can continue to support the university in a meaningful way even after your death.
+Through an endowment designated for the annual fund, you can continue to support the university in a meaningful and reliable way even after your death.

 The purpose of your endowment gift is up to you, but we do request that you consult with us in advance to make certain we will be capable of meeting the conditions of your gift.
 Generally, we will prepare an “Endowment Agreement” between you and OCU which specifies the terms of your gift.
 If you should change your mind about how you want the gift used, the agreement may be amended, but it does serve to insure your wishes are known and met, now and into the future.